Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 For many, this aspect is the most important of all.
 Double-edged razors are generally more expensive than plastic disposable razors.

 Finding the right one means judging the price as well.
 You do not want to spend too much on a safety razor, but being stingy might mean compromising on quality.
-You can easily get an imported safety razor for under $10 but most popular options for the best safety razor are more around $20 – $40.
+You can easily get an imported safety razor for under $10 but most of the best are more around $20 – $40.

 That said there is a premium market as well.
-The Merkur Futur is twice the price of most Merkur razors but still comes in under $100 while the Feather AS-D2 is well over $100.
+The Merkur Futur is twice the price of most Merkur razors but still comes in under $100 while the Feather AS-D2 stainless steel safety razor is well over $100.

 There’s not too much that can go wrong with a safety razor.
 If you bought the cheapest Chinese import the chances are you will still get a decent shave for a fair amount of time.